 Next on any list of criteria for choosing a shopping cart is to make sure it integrates with the systems you use.

 Obviously, it needs to integrate with whoever you use as a payment processor.
-Thrivecart works with Stripe, PayPal, and (from w/c 15th May) Authorize.net.
+Thrivecart works with Stripe, PayPal, Authorize.net, ApplePay and Google Pay.

 Personally, I use both Stripe and PayPal.
 They're both easy to get set up with – especially for those of us in Europe where merchant account providers are shorter in supply and tougher to sign up with.
 If you're already signed up with Authorize.net you'll probably want to stick with them.
 It's certainly advisable to have more than one payment processor just in case you run into problems with the other one.